Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details & Some Convoy Voyages:

-The next day they were ordered to Southampton where they arrived to complete chaos with vessels arriving continuously carrying refugees from France.
-After several weeks they were finally able to unload the oil (this does not quite match up with the details found on Page 1 of the archive documents, which says Kollskegg arrived Southampton on July 7 and left again on the 13th).
+The next day they were ordered to Southampton, where they arrived to complete chaos with ships arriving continuously, carrying refugees from France.
+After several weeks they were finally able to unload the oil (this does not quite match up with the details found on the archive document, which says Kollskegg arrived Southampton on July 7, as mentioned, and left again on the 13th, though it'll be noticed that she did spend a long time in Southampton later on, but this was after having been attacked by aircraft).
 She was in the westbound Convoy CW 7 (external link) which was attacked several times by a total of nearly 80 aircraft on July 21-1940.
 12 planes attacked Kollskegg, 5 bombs hit, 3 of which went through the bottom of her without detonating, but 2 of them caused serious damage.
 Incendiary bombs set her on fire, a British gunner was killed, 4 crew seriously injured and 3 others less seriously.
 She was taken in tow and the crew taken to Portland.
 Kollskegg was at first beached at Dunnose, Isle of Wight, and then towed to a yard for repairs on the 23rd.
-The Norwegian tanker Nina Borthen was also damaged in this attack; follow the link to that ship further up on this page for some background history.
+The Norwegian tanker Nina Borthen was also damaged in this attack; follow the link for details.

-The personal story mentioned also describes the attack, slightly different (article written in 1969).
+The personal story mentioned also describes this attack, slightly different (article written in 1969).
 The author says they were hit by 4 bombs, 3 of which hit the foredeck, the mast flying overboard, and the 4th bomb hit the bridge, going through to a tank where it exploded.
 Thick crude oil "rained" from the tanks all over the ship (reports state she was in ballast), and soon the foredeck and the bridge were in flames.
-The British gunner was killed when he was blown down to the afterdeck.
+The British gunner was killed when he was blown down to the after deck.
 They all went on board a destroyer, taking the gunner with them.
 Meanwhile, Kollskegg's bow was hit by an air torpedo, then the wind and current took the burning wreck towards shore where she later stranded.
 He says they were landed at Evermouth that evening (July 21), then sent to London the following day.
 After a couple of weeks they were sent back on board the burnt out Kollskegg and she was taken to dock at Southampton for repairs.
 He adds that Southampton was "sheer hell at that time, with air attacks 12 hours a day".
-In Sept. they headed out to sea again arriving South Bank 4 days later, and straight into dock, while the crew lived ashore, until she was ready to sail in June-1941.
+In Sept.-1940 they headed out to sea again, arriving South Bank 4 days later, and straight into dock, while the crew lived ashore, until she was ready to sail in June-1941.
+Again, see also Page 1.

-She's listed as bound for Aruba in Convoy OB 339, which originated in Liverpool on June 26-1941 and arrived Halifax on July 12; Kollskegg arrived Aruba on July 20, having sailed from Loch Ewe on June 28, according to Page 1 - ref. external link provided in the Voyage Record for more on this convoy.
+She's listed as bound for Aruba in Convoy OB 339, which originated in Liverpool on June 26-1941 and arrived Halifax on July 12; Kollskegg arrived Aruba on July 20, having sailed from Loch Ewe on June 28, according to the archive document - ref. external link provided in the Voyage Record for more on this convoy, Mosli and Suderøy are also listed.
 The author of the above story says they made 2 voyages to South Africa alone, before heading back to the U.K. She's included in Convoy HX 160 from Halifax on Nov.
-15, and the following month we find her in the westbound North Atlantic Convoy ON 48, departing Liverpool on Dec.
+15 (Montbretia is named among the escorts), and the following month we find her in the westbound North Atlantic Convoy ON 48, departing Liverpool on Dec.
 19, dispersed on the 31st, Kollskegg arriving New York on Jan.
 3-1942.
-This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it, several of which were Norwegian, are named in the section listing ships in all ON convoys.
+This convoy, which also had Athos, Buenos Aires, Chr.
+Th.
+Boe, Grena, Havkong, Havprins, Heranger, Høegh Scout, Nueva Andalucia, Solfonn, Solstad (returned) and Sveve in its ranks, will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.

 This page has several reports re the salvage of Kollskegg